 The Executive Committee oversees the running of the program as dictated by the BCDB Guidelines which are written and updated by the Executive Committee.
 Apart from the responsibilities listed below, the Executive Committee also conducts oral retakes of the written Qualifying Exam Part I.

-Director - Mike Koval
+Program Director - Mike Koval

 The Director oversees the BCDB program.
 The Director manages the budget, serves as supervisor to program administrator, oversees all program faculty issues that arise (with aid of the Membership EC member if appropriate), and calls Executive Committee meetings and delegates tasks, as appropriate, to other members of the committee.
 Finally, the Director serves as the program representative to the GDBBS Executive Committee.

-Director of Graduate Studies - Graeme Conn
+Director of Graduate Studies - Yue Feng

 The DGS is the contact for all student-related issues.
 DGS monitors student progress in courses and intervenes to provide help/guidance if required.
 DGS is involved in virtually all program decisions in consultation with the Director.